At a Glance

 ✨Tip Number 4

-Prepare for scenario-based questions that may arise during interviews.
-Think about how you would handle specific situations involving individuals with diverse needs, as this will showcase your problem-solving skills and person-centred approach.
+Prepare for scenario-based questions that may arise during the interview.
+Think about how you would handle various situations involving risk management and best interest decisions, as these are crucial aspects of the role.

 We think you need these skills to ace Approved Mental Health Professional